XzerozZ/Cloud-Kun-weather-reporter-Prototype/README.md

 6. Enter the desired city in the input field and click the "Submit" button.

-7. The current weather information for the specified city will be displayed on the screen, including temperature, wind speed, wind direction, UV index, time, location, and weather description.
+7. The current weather information for the specified city will be displayed on the screen, including temperature, wind speed, wind direction, UV index, time, country, and weather description.

 Enjoy using the Weather App to stay updated with the latest weather conditions in your desired cities!